superisaac/nodemux/README.md

 # nodemux
-nodemux is the multiplexer and load balancer of block chain nodes
+nodemux is the gateway and load balancer of multiple block chain nodes